Why is there a sign-up limit of 40 riders for this event?

 What accommodation is included in the entry fee?

-11 nights's accommodation (from 29 September to 10 October 2018) is included.
+11 nights's accommodation (from 08 November to 19 November 2019) is included.
 Yak Ru is not a camping / tent-city MTB event.
 We provide comfortable, safe, insulated, well-furnished single-gender assigned accommodation for all participants and staff for the entire duration of the event.
-In Kathmandu, comfortable and modern-furnished hotel and guesthouse twin-share rooms (with complementary wifi, attached toilets & showers, running cold/hot water, close proximity to shops & restaurants, wall electrical sockets, etc) will be a standard feature on the nights of 29,30 Sept and 08,09 October 2018.
-In the Manang District, twin-share rooms in village hotels and tea houses will be a standard feature during the race days.
+In Kathmandu, comfortable and modern-furnished hotel, Guesthouse or Hostel* with twin-share rooms (with complementary wifi, attached toilets & showers, running cold/hot water, close proximity to shops & restaurants, wall electrical sockets, etc) will be a standard feature on the nights of 08,09 November and 17,18 November 2019. (*At the hostel, shower and toilets are shared) In the Manang District, twin-share rooms in village hotels and tea houses will be a standard feature during the race days.
 These smaller, more cosy rooms will have warm bedding (essential in the alpine regions you may request for additional blankets), attached or shared toilets & shower facilities (with running cold/hot water), wall electrical sockets, and in-house dining.
-Full details of accommodation location each night is listed in the detailed Yak Ru 2018 itinerary.
+Full details of accommodation location each night is listed in the detailed Yak Ru 2019 itinerary.
 Please inform us in advance if you prefer to have a private room to yourself, or are attending the race as a couple / with friends.

 High altitude may affect my performance and health.
 How is the Yak Ru Enduro itinerary and organization structured to mitigate or treat Acute Mountain Sickness (AMS)?